-Prerequisite: Any course in Geology
+Prerequisite: Any course in Geology Lecture: Minimum 16 hours per semester

 Demonstration, discussion and practice of field investigations of geologic environments involving describing, mapping, and identifying geologic phenomena.
 Students must attend the field studies for successful completion of the course.